 Downy mildew is different from the powdery variety.
-Although both produce light-colored masses of spores on foliage, downy mildew develops spores only on the undersides of leaves, whereas powdery mildew will appear on both sides, plus shoots, buds and sometimes flowers.
+Although both produce light-coloured masses of spores on foliage, downy mildew develops spores only on the undersides of leaves, whereas powdery mildew will appear on both sides, plus shoots, buds and sometimes flowers.

 Its ideal conditions are the opposite of the powdery stuff – it appears when it’s cool and wet and is halted by warm, dry, windy weather.

 It’s caused by a fungus-like organism, spread by airborne spores.

 Affected plants include brassicas, carrots, foxgloves, Geum, grape vines, Hebe, busy Lizzie (Impatiens), lettuce, onions, pansies, parsnips, peas, poppies, rhubarb, roses, spinach and Nicotiana.

 - Discoloured blotches on the upper leaf surface – pale green, yellow, purple or brown, sometimes with straight edges if bordered by leaf veins.